oliviarmunoz/61040-assignment3/README.md

 ### Test 1: Semantic Similarity Prompt

-- **Approach:** I tested whether the recommender could generalize a single strong preference (“Sushi”, which was rated 5/5) to similar dishes in the menu, such as “Sushi Rolls” or “Ramen”.
-This variant explicitly framed the LLM as reasoning by semantic similarity, rather than direct string matching.
+- **Approach:** The goal of this test was to see whether the recommender could generalize a single strong preference (“Sushi”, which was rated 5/5) to similar dishes in the menu, such as “Sushi Rolls” or “Ramen”.
+This was done by prompting the LLM to reason by semantic similarity, rather than direct string matching.
 - **What Worked:** The model consistently recommended dishes like “Sushi Rolls”, showing that it could use semantic similarity rather than relying on exact 1:1 matches!
-Explicitly telling it to “infer similar foods” in the prompt improved reasoning consistency compared to a baseline prompt with no such guidance.
+Explicitly telling it to “infer similar foods” in the prompt improved reasoning consistency compared to a generic prompt with no such guidance.
-- **What Went Wrong:** Occasionally, the LLM hallucinated menu items (“Salmon Sashimi”) that weren’t in the provided list.
-Adding a stronger constraint (“only select dishes from the list below”) fixed most of those violations.
+- **What Went Wrong:** Occasionally, the LLM hallucinated menu items (“Salmon Sashimi”) that weren’t in the provided list, but adding a stronger constraint (“only select dishes from the list below”) fixed most of those violations.
-- **What Issues Remain:** Minor inconsistencies can occur when menu items are phrased differently (e.g., “Sushi roll” vs. “Sushi rolls”), suggesting the LLM’s understanding is sensitive to spelling variation and not entirely semantic.
+- **What Issues Remain:** Minor inconsistencies can occur when menu items are phrased differently (e.g., “Sushi roll” vs. “Sushi rolls”), suggesting the LLM is sensitive to spelling variation (reasoning is not entirely semantic).

 ### Test 2: Conflicting Preferences Prompt

 - **Approach:** This case explored how the model manages preference conflicts, e.g. liking “spicy” (5/5) but disliking “curry” (2/5).
-The goal was to see if the LLM could resolve trade-offs rather than ignoring one or both signals.
+The goal was to see if the LLM could resolve trade-offs rather than ignoring one or both preferences.
-- **What Worked:** With a prompt emphasizing numerical weighting, the model seemed to prioritize the one with a stronger preference.
+- **What Worked:** The model seemed to prioritize the foods with a stronger preference.
 It recommended “Chili Ramen” in most runs, which satisfies “spicy” without violating the “curry” dislike.
-- **What Went Wrong:** When phrasing was ambiguous (“avoid dishes you think might be disliked”), the model over-filtered and produced overly safe, generic answers (“Tofu Stir Fry”).
+- **What Went Wrong:** When the phrasing of the prompt was ambiguous (“avoid dishes you think might be disliked”), the model over-filtered and produced overly safe, generic answers (“Tofu Stir Fry”).
-- **What Issues Remain:** The LLM doesn’t actually perform numeric reasoning — it mimics it textually.
-Results vary if the preference descriptions are reordered or reworded.
+- **What Issues Remain:** The LLM doesn’t seem to actually perform numeric reasoning, but instead mimic it with text.
+The results varied if the preference descriptions are reordered or reworded.

 ### Test 3: Noisy Menu Prompt

-- **Approach:** The goal of this test was to measure the robustness when given imperfect candidate set.
+- **Approach:** The goal of this test was to measure the robustness when given an imperfect candidate set.
 The menu items contained typos and common abbreviations (e.g., “Vegtble Noodlz w/ tofu”).
 The LLM was prompted to infer intended meanings, but still only return items from the provided list.
-- **What Worked:** The LLM handled light noise surprisingly well, and it still selected the vegetarian noodle dish most of the time.
+- **What Worked:** The LLM handled light these surprisingly well, and it still selected the most appropriate dish most of the time.
-- **What Went Wrong:** When multiple noisy items looked similar, the LLM sometimes defaulted to the first in the list rather than reasoning contextually.
+- **What Went Wrong:** When multiple menu items looked similar, the LLM sometimes defaulted to the first in the list rather than reasoning contextually.
-- **What Issues Remain:** The model lacks a good way to clean or normalize the candidate text, especially since we want to ensure that it only outputs a valid menu item.
+- **What Issues Remain:** The LLM doesn't have a good way to clean/normalize the candidates, which poses a challenge since we want to ensure that it only outputs a valid menu item.

 ---

 ## Validators

-- Invalid Recommendation (i.e. Item Recommended is Not in Candidates).
-The plausible issue that could happen is the LLM hallucinates and recommends an item that doesn’t exist in the provided candidate.
-The associated validator is the function `validateRecommendationInCandidates()`
+- Ambiguous/Empty Recommendation: The plausible issue is that the LLM returns a vague or invalid answer like “Any of these would work” or an empty string.
+This is checked with the function `validateRecommendationIsSpecific()`

-- Ambiguous or Empty Recommendation.
-The plausible issue that could happen is the LLM might return a vague or invalid answer like “Any of these would work” or an empty string.
-The associated validator is the function `validateRecommendationIsSpecific()`
+- Invalid Recommendation (i.e. the item recommended is not in the candidates set): The plausible issue is that the LLM hallucinates and recommends an item that doesn’t exist in the provided candidate.
+This is checked with the function `validateRecommendationInCandidates()`

-- Policy Inconsistency (Contradictory Preference Updates).
-The plausible issue that could happen is when updating user preferences, the LLM might try to assign conflicting ratings to the same food (e.g., “Tacos: 5” and “Tacos: 1”).
-We want to make sure that each preference only appears once and the rating needs to be between 1 and 5.
-The associated validator is the function `validatePolicyConsistency()`
+- Policy Inconsistency: The plausible issue is that when updating user preferences, the LLM might try to assign invalid ratings to a food.
+We want to make sure that each preference rating needs to be between 1 and 5.
+This is checked with the function `validatePolicyConsistency()`

-Overall, there are three plausible issues that could emerge when using the LLM: invalid recommendations, ambiguous or empty outputs, and policy inconsistencies.
+Overall, there are three plausible issues that could emerge when using the LLM: ambiguous or empty recommendation, invalid recommendation, and policy inconsistencies.
 To handle these, I implemented corresponding validators that check each of these conditions before finalizing recommendations (all wrapped in a validate function).
 This way, even if the LLM produces something invalid or incorrect, the user experience is unaffected.

 ## Run App